notevibes. SpeechGen.io Alternative · 2026 Review

 What is SpeechGen?

-SpeechGen.io is an AI-powered text-to-speech platform that converts written text into audio using 270+ voices across 150+ languages.
-Its distinguishing feature is pay-as-you-go pricing with no monthly subscriptions — you buy character credits and use them when needed.
+SpeechGen.io is an AI-powered text-to-speech platform that converts written text into audio using thousands of voices (5,000+ claimed) across 150 languages, split into Standard, Pro, and HD quality tiers.
+Its distinguishing feature is pay-as-you-go pricing with no monthly subscriptions — you buy credit packs and spend them when needed.
 The platform supports documents up to 2 million characters, making it one of the few TTS tools that can handle full-length manuscripts in a single project.
-It includes SSML support, a multi-voice editor, and cloud-based audio storage.
+It includes SSML support, a multi-voice editor, voice cloning in 15 languages, a REST API, and cloud-based audio storage.

 How much does SpeechGen cost?